fteychene/blog/README.md

 ## Usage

+To create an article push a new file in `_posts` folder.
+The file should have the `YYY-MM-DD_name.md` pattern.

+All the content until a `<!--break-->` ill be printed on index if it's the latest post.

 ### How to run locally

 First, you need to install jekyll and the dependencies of { Personal } by running: